 Like other non-western cultures, hand holding between men is not uncommon, but this simply indicates male friendship and nothing more.
 So if you see this occur do not make any immediate assumptions.
 It is also likely that you will not catch this quite so often in more urban areas.
 Many Moroccans are aware that in the western world two men holding hands often indicates them to be a couple and Moroccans would prefer to avoid this assumption.

-Outlook of LGBT Rights
+Outlook of LGBTQ Rights in Morocco

-Start Planning Today
+Start Planning Gay Travel in Morocco Today

 Journey Beyond Travel can help you customize a unique and wonderful experience in Morocco, taking into consideration any concerns you may have.
 Our on the ground staff are aware of local culture and can provide you with the best experience while providing advice and a tour of Morocco you’re not soon to forget!
 Contact us today to get started!

 This article was written by world traveler and blogger David Brown.
 You can follow the adventures (and misadventures) of David and his husband at TwoBadTourists.com.
 You can also join up with David on Instagram to learn more about world wayfaring, festivals, and more!